 Gaining Green Space

 When it comes to creating new and exhilarating spaces, what’s outside New Residential Houses is as important as what’s inside.

-In the new courtyard within the south cluster of New Residential Houses, students can take up a quick game of cornhole, meet to compare class notes, or just relax around the firepit.
+In the new courtyard between the Singleton, Hitch, and Maida Houses, students can take up a quick game of cornhole, meet to compare class notes, or just relax around the firepit.

 The New Residential Houses’ north cluster opens onto the new Great Lawn (pictured).
 Equipped with hammocks, a bocce court, and plenty of seating, this new outdoor recreational space offers level green space for recreation and events — a rarity on South Mountain.

 Connections are key.
 The Great Lawn creates a corridor of activity between New Residential Houses and the Clayton University Center at Packer Hall.
 The Clayton University Center itself is undergoing a renovation and expansion to better serve the practical needs of Lehigh’s growing campus population and create a new hub for our community in the heart of campus.

 A Mountain Hawk's-Eye View

 On the site of Trembley Park and across from the Clayton University Center, New Residential Houses is comprised of two clusters of buildings, each with three wings.
 Between the complex and the Clayton University Center stretches the Great Lawn, a new recreational area that connects the activities of the residential and academic neighborhoods of campus.
 Situated along University Drive, the New Residential Houses integrate with existing residence halls Taylor and McClintic-Marshall.